python/typing_extensions/doc/index.rst

       ``TypedDict`` is now a function rather than a class.
-      This brings ``typing_extensions.TypedDict`` closer to the implementation of :py:mod:`typing.TypedDict` on Python 3.9 and higher.
+      This brings ``typing_extensions.TypedDict`` closer to the implementation of :py:class:`typing.TypedDict` on Python 3.9 and higher.

    .. versionchanged:: 4.7.0